Debt Avalanche Method: Pros and Cons

 Bottom line

 The debt avalanche method prioritizes paying off your highest-interest debt first while making minimum payments on the rest.
-This practical and mathematically supported approach can save you time and money, but it requires discipline since you may not pay off individual debts as quickly as you’d like.
+This approach can save you on interest charges and help you get out of debt faster, but it requires discipline since you may not pay off individual debts as quickly as you’d like to.

 Article sources